Frankie the flamingo news 2025

 4th August 2025

-In this photo you can see the first feathers developing, known as pin feathers that are encased in a protective sheath of keratin which protects the growing feather and its blood supply as it emerges from the skin.
+In this photo you can see the first feathers developing, known as pin feathers, which are encased in a protective sheath of keratin.
+This protects the growing feather and its blood supply as it emerges from the skin.

 3rd August 2025